-Over the past four weeks, I have written posts to discuss what I perceive to be the three true areas of comprehensive wealth management – accumulation, preservation/protection and distribution/transfer.
+Over the past few days, I have written posts to discuss what I perceive to be the three true areas of comprehensive wealth management – accumulation, preservation/protection and distribution/transfer.
 While many financial professionals may claim to be wealth managers, a study by CEG Worldwide concluded that only 6 percent of those who claimed to be wealth managers actually qualified as true wealth managers, with the remaining 94 percent simply being product salesmen.
 CEG’s primary criteria focused on “wealth managers” who addressed all aspects of wealth management and those who employed a “process” approach to wealth management rather than a “product” approach.

 Although I have discussed wealth management in terms of three areas, hopefully the posts have shown that there is actually a lot of overlap between the three areas, showing that proper wealth management is an extremely integrated process.
 Wealth management is also an ongoing process, as laws and regulations involving wealth management are subject to change.

 The key to effective accumulation is to protect against unnecessary and significant losses, in other words risk management.
 Losses can come from various areas, including changes in the stock market, taxes, liability issues and effective wealth distribution planning.
 Each of these areas should be addressed through strategies such as constructing and maintaining an effectively diversified investment portfolio, proper tax planning, insurance, and regular review of one’s estate planning documents and retirement plan beneficiary forms.